Muirson History, Family Crest & Coats of Arms

 Early Origins of the Muirson family

-Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they held a family seat from ancient times.
+The surname Muirson was first found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they held a family seat from ancient times.
 The name would seem to have no connection with either Morrison or Murray, and the development of the family seems to have taken place in the 14th century in the county of Aberdeen.

 Early History of the Muirson family

 This web page shows only a small excerpt of our Muirson research.
 Another 114 words (8 lines of text) covering the years 1448, 1491, 1528, 1598 and 1791 are included under the topic Early Muirson History in all our PDF Extended History products and printed products wherever possible.